Wandering Jew Plant Care and Growing | Complete Guide

 How to Propagate the Wandering Jew Tree

-Never waste your cuttings!
 Wandering Jew (Tradescantia) is one of the easiest houseplants to propagate.
-Take 4–6 inch stem cuttings from a healthy mother plant, remove the lower leaves, and place them in moist potting soil or water in a warm, bright area.
-New shoots appear in 1–1.5 months.
+Take 4–6 inch stem cuttings from a healthy mother plant,after removel of lower leaves, and placing them in moist potting soil or water in a warm, bright area.
+New shoots will appear in 1–1.5 months.

 How to Propagate in Soil

-Insert Tradescantia stem cuttings about 2 inches deep in a 6-inch pot or hanging basket filled with all-purpose potting mix.
+Insert wandering jew plant stem cuttings 2 inches deep in a 6-inch pot or hanging basket filled with all-purpose potting mix.
 Keep the soil evenly moist and provide bright, indirect light.
-Within a few months, you’ll have a lush new Tradescantia plant.
+Within a few months, have a lush new wandering jew plant.

 How to Propagate in Water